 - Theta Phi Gamma Alumnae Association: President, 2005 – present.

 Following a career in publishing in New York and Massachusetts, David and his family moved to Cape Cod in 2003.
 Upon arriving on the Cape, he entered the real estate business, eventually holding a Brokers License and representing tenants and landlords for both residential rental properties and commercial leasing, and was active in Rotary and Chamber of Commerce committees in both Dennis and Yarmouth.
 As his engagement with the community grew he joined the boards of the Cape Cod Museum of Art, Eventide Theatre Company, the Town of Dennis Arts & Cultural Committee, and the Dennis Village Improvement Society.
 In 2014 David was asked to be the Executive Director of the Cape & Islands Theater Coalition, which started his transition out of real estate and into nonprofit administration.
 Along the way he also served as the interim Executive Director of the Arts Foundation of Cape Cod and as a freelance grant writer.
-Today, in addition to his work with FORWARD, he is President of the Eventide Theatre Company board, Treasurer of the Dennis Arts and Cultural Council, and continues to serve on the Dennis Village Improvement Society board.
+Today, in addition to his work with FORWARD, he is on the board of the Eventide Theatre Company, Treasurer of the Dennis Arts and Cultural Council, and continues to serve on the Dennis Village Improvement Society board.
 David is deeply committed to FORWARD and its work.
-He lives just a mile from the site where FORWARD at the Rock will be built, and a few hundred yards from the FORWARD office in the heart of Dennis Village.
+David grew up in Westport CT, and attended the Loomis Chafee School and Hampshire College.
+He lives just a mile from FORWARD at the Rock.